handong1587/handong1587.github.io/_posts/web_dev/2016-07-31-add-lunr-search-plugin-for-blog.md

 TypeError: $(...).lunrSearch is not a function
 ```

-and took a long time to find out why this happen.
+and took me a long time to find out why this happened.

 For a newbie like me who *know nothing at all* about front-end web development,
 all the work become trial and error, and google plus stackoverflow.
 So great now it can work.

-Thanks to *My Chemical Romance* for helping me through those tough debugging night!
+Thanks to *My Chemical Romance* for helping me through those tough debugging nights!